Anyrainel/cpp-algo-snippets/README.md

 - forgettable, not likely to distract us from implementing our thoughts

 It is impossible to have a single style that could be the best for every problem.
 I believe this will also change as I gain more experience.

+BTW, there is an awesome plugin for sublime called "Sublime Input", which is also very helpful for competitive programming.

+### TODO

+- [] Find a better way to trigger completion.
+Ideally I want to use `'@'`, but it is not a trivial work unless I write a script for this pluggin.
+- [] Add more algorithms and data structures.
+However, I might wait until I see the usefulness and a good implementation.
+	- shortest path
+	- minimum spanning tree
+	- balanced trees
+	- suffix "family"
+	- etc.

 ### Credits